jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 ▸ **Rotate**(`center`: [Vector](vector.md), `angle`: number): *[Vector](vector.md)*

-Rotate applies a rotation around a point to the vector in radians.
+Rotate applies a rotation around a point to the vector in radians, result saved to the original Vector and returned.

 **Parameters:**